-In the special case of an RL NN controller C interacting with a deterministic environment, a separate FNN called M can learn to become C's world model through system identification, predicting C's inputs from previous actions and inputs (e.g., Werbos, 1981, 1987; Munro, 1987; Jordan, 1988; Werbos, 1989b,a; Robinson and Fallside, 1989; Jordan and Rumelhart, 1990; Schmidhuber, 1990d; Narendra and Parthasarathy, 1990; Werbos, 1992; Gomi and Kawato, 1993; Cochocki and Unbehauen, 1993; Levin and Narendra, 1995; Miller et al., 1995; Ljung, 1998; Prokhorov et al., 2001; Ge et al., 2010).
+In the special case of an RL NN controller C interacting with a deterministic environment, a separate FNN called M can learn to become C's world model, predicting C's inputs from previous actions and inputs, e.g., (Werbos, 1981, 1987; Munro, 1987; Jordan, 1988; Werbos, 1989b,a; Robinson and Fallside, 1989; Jordan and Rumelhart, 1990; Schmidhuber, 1990d; Narendra and Parthasarathy, 1990; Werbos, 1992; Cochocki and Unbehauen, 1993; Levin and Narendra, 1995; Ljung, 1998).
 Assume M has learned to produce accurate predictions.
 We can use M to substitute the environment.
 Then M and C form an RNN.
 Now BP for RNNs (Sec.
-5.5.1) can be used to achieve desired input events such as high real-valued reward signals: While M's weights remain fixed, gradient information for C's weights is propagated back through M down into C and back through M etc. To a certain extent, the approach is also applicable in probabilistic or uncertain environments, as long as the inner products of M's C-based gradient estimates and M's "true" gradients tend to be positive.
+5.4.1) can be used to achieve desired input events such as high real-valued reward signals: While M's weights remain fixed, gradient information for C's weights is propagated back through M down into C and back through M etc. To a certain extent, the approach is also applicable in probabilistic or uncertain environments, as long as the inner products of M's C-based gradient estimates and M's "true" gradients tend to be positive.

 In general, this approach implies deep CAPs for C, unlike in DP-based traditional RL (Sec.
 6.2).
-Decades ago, the method was used to learn to back up a model truck (Nguyen and Widrow, 1989).
-An RL active vision system used it to learn sequential shifts (saccades) of a fovea, to detect targets in visual scenes (Schmidhuber and Huber, 1991), thus learning to control selective attention.
-Compare RL-based attention learning without NNs (Whitehead, 1992).
+The approach was used to learn to back up a model truck (Nguyen and Widrow, 1989).
+An RL active vision system used it to learn sequential shifts of a fovea to detect targets in visual scenes (Schmidhuber and Huber, 1991).

 To allow for an M with memories of previous events in partially observable worlds (Sec.
-6.3), the most general variant of this technique uses an RNN instead of an FNN as world model (Schmidhuber, 1990d, 1991c; Feldkamp and Puskorius, 1998).
+6.3), the most general variant of this approach uses an RNN instead of an FNN as world model (Schmidhuber, 1990d, 1991c).
 This may cause deep CAPs not only for C but also for M. M can also be used to optimise expected reward by planning future action sequences (Schmidhuber, 1990d).
 In fact, the winners of the 2004 RoboCup World Championship in the fast league (Egorova et al., 2004) trained NNs to predict the effects of steering signals on fast robots with 4 motors for 4 different wheels.
 During play, such NN models were used to achieve desirable subgoals, by optimising action sequences through quickly planning ahead.
 The approach also was used to create self-healing robots able to compensate for faulty motors whose effects do not longer match the predictions of the NN models (Gloye et al., 2005; Schmidhuber, 2007).